 The resulting bin stings are coded by context-based adaptive binary arithmetic coding (CABAC).
 The three new syntax elements abs_mvd_msb_idx_p1, abs_mvd_refinement_bits, and mvd_sign_flag are introduced for representing msb_plus_one, refinement bits and sign flag of a block vector component difference, respectively.
 The bin string for abs_mvd_msb_idx_p1 is entropy coded in the CABAC mode if the bin index is smaller than a threshold and in the bypass mode, otherwise.
 The context selection is conditioned on bin index and vector component index.
 Table 2 provides the mapping table for context selection with the bypass threshold equal to four, leading to an increase in context variables by four.
+The refinement bins and signs are entropy coded in the bypass mode.

 Table 2.
 Context assignment for entropy coding abs_mvd_msb_idx_p1 of the MVD components